istio/istio.io/_docs/reference/routing-and-traffic-management.md

 #### httpFault.delay

 The *delay* field is used to delay a request by a specified amount of time.
-Nested fields *percent* and one of either *fixedDelaySeconds* or *exponentialDelaySeconds* are used to specify the delay.
+Nested fields *percent* and one of either *fixedDelay* or *exponentialDelay* are used to specify the delay.

-The *fixedDelaySeconds* field is used to indicate the amount of delay in seconds.
+The *fixedDelay* field is used to indicate the amount of delay in seconds.

-Alternatively, the *exponentialDelaySeconds* field can be used to specify the mean delay for values derived according to an exponential function.
+Alternatively, the *exponentialDelay* field can be used to specify the mean delay for values derived according to an exponential function.

 An optional *percent* field, a value between 0 and 100, can be used to only delay a certain percentage of requests.